Essential Guide: When Kids Are Ready for Bunk Beds

 Safety First: What to Look for in a Bunk Bed

 No matter how excited your child is about getting a bunk bed, safety should always come first.
-Here are the top safety features to prioritize when shopping for a bunk bed:

 - Guardrails: The top bunk should have guardrails on all sides, with no gaps larger than 3.5 inches to prevent accidental falls.